Can I apply to both workshops?

 I am wondering what the difference between an auditor and a participant is?
 What do the auditors get to do in comparison to the participants?

-Both auditors and participants get to attend all seminars, critiques, and recording sessions.
+Both auditors and participants get to attend seminars, critiques, and recording sessions.
 Only the work of the participants receives comments by the faculty during the critique and orchestration sessions and recordings of their work.
-There are exceptions--if there is more time available during a session, auditors work is critiqued as well, but all attendees can learn from comments on other participants' work, witnessing the recording sessions.
+All attendees can learn from comments on other participants' work, witnessing the recording sessions.
 There is plenty of interaction between all the attendees.

 HIGH SCHOOL STUDENTS

 Do you think this program is suitable for a high school student?

 Yes, it is.
 The Workshop is a rare opportunity to learn the techniques and aesthetics of film scoring as practiced by the professional faculty and to witness the workflow and the development of musical ideas of other participating composers.
 This can be an eye-opening experience, to see how big the musical world is, how other composers may use different means to achieve the same narrative ends.

 Just seems a little intimidating to be with college and grad students!
 What do you think?